 The following chart demonstrates the percentage of participants who achieved at least 20% weight loss using Tirzepatide compared with placebo medicine.

-Common Side effects of Tirzepatide:
+Common Side Effects of Tirzepatide (Mounjaro):

 Tirzepatide was very well tolerated.
 Like the GLP-1 analogs, most side effects were related to the gastrointestinal tract.